Dose of Corid for Chickens To Prevent and Treat Coccidiosis

 How to Administer Corid Effectively?

-The optimum result will come when you use your medications correctly and prioritize, below are the instructions to use corid effectively:
+The optimum result will come when you use your medications correctly and prioritise.
+Below are the instructions to use Corid effectively:

-• Before administering Corid to your chickens, observe your flock for signs and symptoms of coccidiosis like bloody stools, decreased appetite, and bloody diarrhea.
+• Before administering Corid to your chickens, observe your flock for signs and symptoms of Coccidiosis, such as bloody stools, decreased appetite, and bloody diarrhoea.

 • Corid is available in liquid and powder forms.
 Choose the correct one that is accessible and your preference, and decide on a form.

-• To make the medicated water, for the 9.6% liquid solution, mix 10 ml per gallon of water.
-If using the 20% powder form, use 0.5 to 1 teaspoon per gallon.
-Make sure to mix thoroughly to distribute the medicine evenly.
+• To make the medicated water, mix 10 ml of the 9.6% liquid solution per gallon of water.
+For the 20% powder form, use 0.5 to 1 teaspoon per gallon.
+Mix thoroughly to distribute the medicine evenly.

 • Change the medicated water daily to keep it fresh and clean.
-Old or dirty water can harm your birds and make the treatment less effective.
+Old or dirty water can harm your birds, making the treatment less effective.

-• Keep giving Corid medication to your chickens for 5-7 days, even if they seem better.
+• Give your chickens Corid medication for 5-7 days, even if they seem better.
 This makes sure we get rid of the parasites completely.

 • After the treatment, give your chickens vitamins and probiotic supplements to help them retain nutrients and stay healthy.